hgloeckner/pydropsonde/example_data/raw_description.md

 ## overall expectation

-The example data level 3 should contain 12 sondes with data.
-The level 4 data should contain 2 circles, one of which should include circle products.
+The example data level 3 should contain 14 sondes with data (one is dropped because all data fields are empty).
+The level 4 data should contain 3 circles, one of which should include circle products.